Abhigyan76/Time-Series/README.md

 # Time-Series

-Used oil and gas open source dataset.
+Used oil and gas open-source dataset.

 Done the EDA , feature engineering.

 After that , did the forecasting on the data to get the forecated oil from the well.